ProAI/lumen-annotations/README.md

 ## Usage

-By using annotations you can define your routes directly in your controller classes:
+By using annotations you can define your routes directly in your controller classes (see examples for usage of annotations).

 ### Class Annotations